BobasB/it_college/README.md

-# it_college
+# IT College
-IT college main repository
+Repository devoted to learning activities in Lviv IT College.